shaefelinger/codepedia/src/GIT/github.md

 profile-page

-in repositories > new  -  erzeugt ein neues repo
+in repositories > new  -  creates a new  repo

-ititialize with readme etc. only if starting from scratch, otherwiese there can be merge problems... -> besser ohne files initialisieren!!
+ititialize with readme etc. only if starting from scratch, otherwise there can be merge problems... -> better initialise without files!!

-readmy
+readme

 gitignore